agentultra/smolstore/README.md

 A partially ordered collection of events with a unique identifier.

-### Constraints ###

-Events must maintain a partial order within a stream.

-Events are persisted in the logical order in which they were received.

 ### Horizon ###

 A position in a stream from which events will be read.